 Knowledge management can be one of the biggest challenges a lot of companies face today.
 There can be a lot of important information that is scattered in different sources which makes it difficult to find anything.
 Sometimes there can be many repetitive questions you constantly have to answer over and over again which can be very tiring and time-consuming.
 To stop wasting time on answering the common questions, you can automate this process with OneBar.
 OneBar will help you simplify arranging information and answering the repetitive questions using your personal Knowledge Base and Slack Autoresponder.

 You can say: Slack has a built-in @slackbot, why should I use OneBar?
 Sure, you can configure @slackbot to reply to simple messages like “What’s our wifi password?” or “How to order food?” automatically.
 It’s easy and straightforward to use, but the functionality is pretty basic.
 You have to define all possible variants of the question explicitly (e.g., “What is X?”, “What’s X?”, “What does X do?, etc.”).
 Moreover, it will have the same behavior for all channels.

-@slackbotlimitations, and set up advanced Autoresponders for all your channels.
+Using OneBar, you will be able to break free from the @slackbot limitations, and set up advanced Autoresponders for all of your channels.
+Moreover, the bot will allow you to answer even more complicated questions automatically.
 Below you’ll find everything that you’ll need to know to configure OneBar for your workspace.

 Configure OneBar bot

-There are 5 levels of the bot verbosity that you can choose from:
+There are 5 levels of bot verbosity you can choose from: